seknox/trasa/website/docs/cloud/gcp.md

 ## Create a firewall rule for TRASA

-To use TRASA properly, we need to allow ssh access from TRASA server only.
-To do that we are going to create  firewall rules in GCP.
+To use TRASA properly, we need to allow ssh access from the TRASA server only.
+To do that, we are going to create firewall rules in GCP.

-We are going to make two rules, one to block all remote access requests (`block-all-remote`) and one to allow requests from TRASA (`allow-from-trasa`).
+We will make two rules, one to block all remote access requests (`block-all-remote`) and one to allow requests from TRASA (`allow-from-trasa`).

-If two rules have same priority value, blocking rule will override, so we will give `allow-from-trasa` more priority than `block-all-remote`
+If two rules have the same priority value, the blocking rule will override, so we will give `allow-from-trasa` more priority than `block-all-remote`

 * Go to VPC Network-> Firewall on Main menu
 <img  alt="firewall-menu" src={useBaseUrl('img/docs/cloud/gcp/firewall-menu.png')} />